Our partners

 We have a ‘whole of government’ approach to working with the state sector through ongoing consultation and engagement on international development priorities, including fisheries, safe and secure communities, private sector development, disaster management and building resilience.
 We regularly consult with relevant state sector agencies on New Zealand’s position and policy setting when working with Pacific regional agencies and in regional fora (e.g. Forum Fisheries Agency).

-We also have major partnerships with state sector agencies who provide hands on practical support to their counterpart organisations in Pacific island countries.
+We also have major partnerships with state sector agencies which provide hands on practical support to their counterpart organisations in Pacific countries.
 Examples include:

 • New Zealand Police to build safer communities